vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 Exchange supports two data import modes:

-- Import the data from the data source directly into Nebula Graph as **nGQL** statements.
+- Import the data from the data source directly into NebulaGraph as **nGQL** statements.

-- Generate the SST file from the data source, and use Console to import the SST file into Nebula Graph.
+- Generate the SST file from the data source, and use Console to import the SST file into NebulaGraph.

 The following describes the scenarios, implementation methods, prerequisites, and steps for generating an SST file and importing data.